FAQ

 +

-If you rent out a small part of your land each year, you can continue to register that land if you commit to providing the required operational data each year so that we can calculate the impact of your tenant’s practices.
+Yes, you can include rented-out land in the programme if you commit to providing the required operational data for those fields each year.
+This allows us to calculate the carbon impact of your tenant's farming practices.

 +